biopython/biopython.github.io/wiki/Download.md

     16Mb -- Source Zip File
 -   Pre-compiled wheel files pending

-Pre-compiled wheels are planned for Windows, Mac and Linux, at which point we will update the instructions below.
+Pre-compiled wheels are now availble for Windows, Mac and Linux, on PyPI for automated installation using ``pip`` (see below).

-Until then, Christoph Gohlke has kindly made [Windows 64bit wheels](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for NumPy and Biopython (and other tools) available.
+Also, Christoph Gohlke has kindly made [Windows 64bit wheels](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for NumPy and Biopython (and other tools) available.